pleblanc72/Insights-in-a-Day/README.md

 - SQL Server Data Tools

 # Agenda
-Please note:  This is a rough agenda, and the schedule is subject to change pending workshop activities and interaction:

 - Step 01:  Setup assistance and networking
 - Step 02:           Introduction to the Solution